Graph Writing # 51 - Number of minutes of telephone calls In the UK

 Sample Answer 1:

-Initially, in 1995, British residents talked over 70 million minutes using local-fixed lines and their conversation duration on the national and international fixed-lines was almost half of that.
-They spoke only 5 million minutes on cell phones.
-The communication span via local-fixed lines was the highest in 1999 when it accounted for 90 million minutes.
-At that time, their national and international landline communication amounted 50 million minutes and they talked over 10 million minutes on the cell phones.
+Initially, in 1995, British residents talked over 70 billion minutes using local-fixed lines, and their conversation duration on the national and international fixed-lines was almost half of that.
+They spoke only b million minutes on cell phones.
+The communication span via local-fixed lines was the highest in 1999 when it accounted for 90 billion minutes.
+At that time, their national and international landline communication amounted 50 billion minutes, and over 10 billion minutes on the cell phones.
 It is evident that the total number of phone conversation using the local lines increased till 1999 and then kept on declining while a steady growth was evident for national and international fixed line calls.
-During 2001, British people spoke around 60 million minutes on national and international land-lines while the use of mobile phone was on the hike, around 50 million minutes conversation was made by cell phones.
+During 2001, British people spoke around 60 billion minutes on national and international land-lines while the use of mobile phone was on the hike, around 50 million minutes conversation was made by cell phones.

 Model Answer 2: